Generating Prime Numbers -- A Fast New Method: Algorithm to generate primes

-In the three methods that we have discussed so far, we could see that the values of $\pi(pP_k)$, in each method, play an important roll and thereby we define the following. \begin{definition} The sequence $\pi(pP_1)$, $\pi(pP_2)$, $\ldots$ is called {\textit the sequence of order of pockets of primes}, $pP_1$, $pP_2$, $\ldots$. \end{definition} Table $1$ shows different sequences of order of pockets of primes in the three methods up to $k$ $=$ $8$ in the first method, $k = 6$ in the second and $k = 4$ in the third.
+In the three methods that we have discussed we could see that the values of $\pi(pP_k)$s, in each method, play an important roll and thereby we define the following. \begin{definition} The sequence $\pi(pP_1)$, $\pi(pP_2)$, $\ldots$ is called {\textit the sequence of orders of pockets of primes} $pP_1$, $pP_2$, $\ldots$. \end{definition} Table $1$ shows different sequences of orders of pockets of primes in the three methods up to $k$ $=$ $8$ in the first method, $k = 6$ in the second and $k = 4$ in the third.